Skip to main content

 The use of Jardiance may increase the risk of a serious condition called diabetic ketoacidosis, especially in those with Type 1 diabetes or who are at risk for ketoacidosis.
 Before starting Jardiance, hydration levels and kidney function may need to be checked, especially in older adults or those with kidney issues.
 The medication may also increase the risk of urinary tract infections, hypoglycemia, severe bacterial infection of the genital area, and fungal infections.

 Ozempic and Jardiance are not recommended during pregnancy due to the risk of birth defects.
-These medications may also pass into breast milk, which could affect a breastfeeding child.
+These medications may also pass into breast milk, which could affect a breastfeeding child, and should generally be avoided unless under the advice of a medical professional.